asleepace/Videofy/README.md

 ## Troubleshooting

-### 1. The iOS project fails when running `npx react-native run-ios` with the following error:
+<b>1.
+The iOS project fails when running `npx react-native run-ios` with the following error</b>

 > error Failed to build iOS project.
 We ran "xcodebuild" command but it exited with error code 65

 [Check out this S/O post for the issue above](https://stackoverflow.com/a/57286808/4326715)

-### 2. The Android project fails to build when running `npx react-native run-android` with the following error:
+<b>2.
+The Android project fails to build when running `npx react-native run-android` with the following error</b>

 > - What went wrong:
 >   Execution failed for task ':app:mergeDebugNativeLibs'.